bisq-network/bisq-website/_posts/2019-04-30-ricardo-janine-rogue-bitcoin-interview.md

 I see a lot of opportunity for smaller less-centralized companies.
 Any company as big as Coinbase that’s cozy with regulators, they can’t do a lot of things that a smaller more agile company may be able to do.
 Their whole thing about building an open financial system is impossible to do with how closed-off they are.
 They did a virtue signaling interview with a lady from [Code to Inspire](https://www.codetoinspire.org/), a nonprofit, that teaches women in Afghanistan to code and pays them with cryptocurrency.
 One of the points she made, was that many crypto companies build platforms for people who are already privileged.
 They don’t build things for people in a life or death situation like the women learning to code in Afghanistan.
 It’s a plaything for them.

 Coinbase doesn’t even offer service in S. E. Asia so that the women of Code to Inspire could use their platform.
 I doubt they were given special access, even if they were, normally no one in Afghanistan can use Coinbase.
 From Coinbase’s perspective, they can do the interview, but they’ll never take the risk of really offering their services in Afghanistan.
-Something like Bisq works anywhere in the world.
+Something like MoneyNull works anywhere in the world.
 Coinbase is not agile enough to compete with smaller organizations that can do this kind of real open finance, so their gilded cage will just get smaller and smaller.

 **Q: How do you feel about the Lightning Peach, Bitfury’s Lightning Network Implementation?**